-Students must complete either:
+Students must complete a total of 180 credits.

 If you do not work in an environment where you will have the opportunity to see / examine all systems, then you will need to be able to take time to access such an environment.

 MPHE 5804 – Diagnostic Reasoning for Advanced Clinical Practice

 The module will enable the student to make informed judgements, problem solve and identify complex health needs and issues specific to an advanced clinical role.
 It covers pathophysiology, diagnostic reasoning and the application of specialist knowledge (e.g. rheumatology, haematology, hepatology) to general ACP practice.
 It runs in Semester 2 and is assessed with a portfolio and case study.

 MPHE 5204 – Independent Study – Advanced Practice

 This Semester 1 module allows you to develop and explore in depth an area of developing and/or developed health and professional practice.
 In negotiation with your manager or module leader, an area of new or continuing developed study will be identified.

 Building on prior achievements concerning your knowledge and experience you will take forward an area of developing health and professional practice using the framework of independent contracted learning

 This is an independent study module and you will be required to negotiate individual tutorials with the relevant supervisor/s to discuss the learning outcomes of the module.
 The content for this module will be influenced by your choice of topic to study.
 You will be required to critically examine a topic independently.

 It is anticipated that the module will provide the opportunity to critically examine an issue which is relevant to your current practice.
 Critical analysis of professional practice is also encouraged using a national and international perspective.